 Do you religiously wash your bedding and towels every week?
-It’s a good thing to keep your clean on a regular basis.
-But you might want to know about a few, maybe more surprising, things which need a good slick up.
+It’s a good thing to keep everything around you clean on a regular basis.
+But you might want to know about a few, maybe more surprising things which need a good slick up.

 Cleaning Tip: To rinse your pillow thoroughly, simply check the label for washing instructions, as it depends on the type you have.
 It may even have to be taken to the dry cleaners but think of the illnesses you could be avoiding.

 Yes, the bristles of your toothbrush may be shiny and toothpaste-free after a brush, but if you're putting it back into a dirty container, then you may as well neglect it.
 Bacteria such as Staphylococcus, which can cause infections such as boils, have been linked to grubby holders and scientists previously concluded that people often put their toothbrush in the dirtiest spot in their bathroom.

 Cleaning Tip: Cleaning this one is simple; simply rinse it out and give it a good clean with washing up liquid or pop it in the dishwasher.
 Leave to dry thoroughly until no drips of water are left and repeat this process around twice a week.

 A less obvious item is your set of keys.
 From being in your pocket to twisting through a lock, they're coated in germs and most of us don't think of cleaning them or washing our hands after holding them.

 Cleaning Tip: Just give them a once over with a wet wipe every now and then to keep them shiny and bacteria-free.

 Yes, most of you may not think about it, but it isn't so surprising that your shoelaces harbour bacteria.
 On a rainy day, they can get splashed with all sorts of germs and dirt, especially if you're in particularly muddy grounds.
 Tying them could be a recipe for disaster and may give you all sorts of illnesses.